UniNuvola/web/README.md

 > **DON'T FORGET THE PROTOCOL (`http://` or `https://`) BEFORE THE `<ip>` STRING !!**<br>
 > `SECRET_KEY` should be invented (not provided by Voult).<br>
 > `ADMIN_USERS` must be a list of users id.
 Something like this `ADMIN_USERS='["alice.alice@alice.it", "prova@unipg.it", "eliasforna@gmail.com"]'`.
 > Replace email with usernames or whatever you want.
-Be carefull with `'` and `"`, these must be used exactly as in the example.
+Be careful with `'` and `"`, these must be used exactly as in the example.

 ## Run

-Activate the virtuan environment and run the web server with:
+Activate the virtual environment and run the web server with:

 ```bash
 poetry shell